Why Art Matters to the Preschooler

 "Do not imagine that Art is something which is designed to give gentle uplift and self-confidence.
 Art is not a brassiere.
 At least, not in the English sense.
 But do not forget that brassiere is the French word for life-jacket." -Julian Barnes

-Not only is modeling clay, or painting, an especially good way for children to grow new neuron connections, develop agility and hand-brain coordination, but it can also be the place from where a positive self image emerges.
-Mary Ann F. Kohl, author of twelve books on art, including Preschool Art:It's the Process, Not the Product and The Big Messy Art Book, comments," art teaches preschoolers to believe in themselves, to try new things and to trust their own imaginations."
+Not only is modeling clay, or painting, a great way for children to grow and make new neurons connections, but these activities can serve as rhe birth place of a positive self image.
+Mary Ann F. Kohl, author of twelve books on art, including Preschool Art:It's the Process, Not the Product, and The Big Messy Art Book, comments: "art teaches preschoolers to believe in themselves, to try new things and to trust their own imaginations."

 Art Helps Cognitive Skills

-As a child grows, lessons can be incorporated as a way to provide children with critical insight into the world of shapes, colors, and forms.
-As long as art lessons are kept simple enough for young children to complete on their own with minimal instruction, they can furnish opportunities for the analysis of the invention process.
-Many experts agree that art can be a catalyst for fruitful assimilation of science and mathematical concepts in the future.
-For instance, as children try drawing what they see, there eyes open to the millions of shapes, textures, colors, and patterns that satiate the world around them.
-They also sharpen their spatial reasoning skills when conquering the illusion of depth, height and distances (science/math concepts) as it seems to appear within works of art.
-These critical insights soon condense and serve as primer for future associations between the way objects appear in two dimensional art and the way objects occupy space in the real world.
-All this leads to children using critical thinking and observational skills which is a solid foundation for upper-school subjects.
+As long as art lessons are kept simple enough for young children to complete on their own with minimal instruction, they can furnish opportunities for the development of the invention process.
+Many experts agree that art can be a catalyst for the future fruitful assimilation of science and mathematical concepts.
+For instance, as children try drawing what they see, their eyes begin to assimilate the millions of shapes, textures, colors, and patterns that satiate the world around them.
+These systematic observations by virtue, sharpen spatial reasoning skills and deepen their understanding of depth, height and distances (science/math concepts) as it seems to appear within works of art.
+These critical insights soon condense and serve as primer for future associations between the way objects appear in two dimensional art, and the way objects occupy space in our real 3D world.

 Art Teaches History and Cultural Awareness

-Art embodies the ideologies of cultures past and present, and so it also lends itself to meanderings on geography and history, and opens the window to different cultures, and offer children glimpses into different parts of the world.
+Art by its nature embodies the ideologies of cultures past and present, and so it naturally lends itself to meanderings on geography and history.
+Art can open the window to different cultures, and offer children glimpses into different parts of the world.
 Who were the Romans?
 Where is Rome?
 Why did Roman artists like painting pictures of God and angels?
-These are all legitimate questions that may surface during a lesson on Renaissance art.
+It is not rare for questions like these to surface during a lesson on Renaissance art.
 Using art as a way to introduce history to children is a genial way to help children make the mind-altering transition from the world of fantasy and fairytale, into the real world of warriors, rulers, and innovators.
-The preschool years are also the best years to introduce young minds to the old masters of art.
-In fact, the works of Leonardo Da Vinci, Michelangelo, Raphael and others, will serve as temporary frame for what later will become a child's unique interpretation of beauty and aesthetic values.
-As you can see, thoughtful preschool art teachers can learn to string many elements together in order to extract the most value out of an art lesson without compromise to simplicity and open-mindless.
+The preschool years are also the best years to expose young minds to old masters of art.
+The art work of artists of the caliber of Leonardo Da Vinci, Michelangelo, Raphael and others, can serve as temporary frame for what later will become the child's unique aesthetic values, and will engender an appreciation for the fine arts.
+Creative preschool art teachers offer children the elements needed to extract the most value out of an art lesson without compromise to simplicity and open-mindless.

 Creating Awareness to Technique